Construction of a pathway map on a complicated energy landscape: Abstract

 \section{Abstract}

-How do we search for the entire family tree without unwanted random guesses, starting from a high-index and high-energy stationary state on the energy landscape?
-Here we introduce a general numerical method that constructs the pathway map clearly connecting all stationary points branched from a single parent state.
-The map guides our understanding of how a physical system moves on the energy landscape.
-In particular, the method allows us to identify the transition state between energy minima and the energy barrier associated with such a state.
-As an example, we solve the Landau-de~Gennes energy incorporating the Dirichlet boundary conditions to model a liquid crystal confined in square box; we illustrate the basic concepts by examining the multiple stationary solutions and the connected pathway maps of the model.
+{ How do we search for the entire family tree of possible intermediate states, without unwanted random guesses, starting from a stationary state on the energy landscape all the way down to energy minima?} {Here we introduce a general numerical method that constructs the pathway map, which guides our understanding of how a physical system moves on the energy landscape.} The method identifies the transition state between energy minima and the energy barrier associated with such a state.
+As an example, we solve the Landau--de~Gennes energy incorporating the Dirichlet boundary conditions to model a liquid crystal confined in a square box; we illustrate the basic concepts by examining the multiple stationary solutions and the connected pathway maps of the model.

-{\it {Introduction.}--} Many problems in natural sciences and engineering share a common theme: the energy (free-energy, or target-function) landscape as a function of the physical variables in the system displays a multitude of minima \cite{wales2003energy}.
-The physical variables here could be the amino-acid locations in the protein folding problem \cite{bryngelson1995funnels, onuchic1997theory, leeson2000protein, laughlin2000middle, mallamace2016energy}, the atomic positions of an atomic cluster (such as the Lennard-Jones clusters) \cite{wales1997global, cameron2014computing}, the continuum field variables in AB-diblock copolymer self assembly \cite{fredrickson2002field, hamley2004developments, muller2005, FDRbook, cheng2010nucleation}, or even network parameters in a to-be-optimized artificial neural networks \cite{goodfellow2016deep}.
+{\it {Introduction.}---} A general mathematical-physics problem is minimization of an energy function depending on multiple variables.
+Its broad range of applications includes, but not limited to, the areas of condensed matter, soft matter, biophysics, materials sciences, financial physics, and beyond.
+The common theme is that the energy (free energy, or target function) landscape as a function of the physical variables in the system displays a multitude of minima \cite{wales2003energy}.
+The physical variables here could be the amino-acid locations in the protein folding problem \cite{bryngelson1995funnels, onuchic1997theory, leeson2000protein, laughlin2000middle, mallamace2016energy}, the atomic positions of an atomic cluster (such as the Lennard-Jones clusters) \cite{wales1997global, cameron2014computing}, the continuum field variables in an $AB$-diblock copolymer self assembly \cite{fredrickson2002field, hamley2004developments, muller2005, FDRbook, cheng2010nucleation}, or even network parameters in a to-be-optimized artificial neural network \cite{goodfellow2016deep}.
 One often makes a comparison of a two-variable (2D) problem with the geometric feature on a landscape: minima are basins, maxima are summits, and the two variables are the coordinates on a plane [see Fig.~\ref{fig1}(a)]; of great interest is the locations of minima that lie somewhere on the landscape.